 There is nothing worse than arriving at the airport for your international vacation only to discover that your passport is invalid.
 Your passport validity will ensure your trip becomes a reality.

 Luckily for you there are a few handy steps that you can take to avoid that terrible fate and to check your passport validity.

-- Make sure that all information is accurate. – Double check that your passport has not expired.
+- Make sure that all information is accurate.
+Double check that your passport has not expired.
 Check the spelling of your first, middle, and last name.
-If you have recently changed your name, you will need to get a new passport that properly reflects the name change.
+If you have recently change your name, you will need to get a new passport.
+The new passport should have your current name.
 Finally, check that your date of birth and sex are accurate.

-- Sign your passport prior to traveling. – Depending on the year that your United States passport was issued, there will be a spot on the second page where you will need to sign.
-Your passport is not valid unless it is signed.
+- Sign your passport prior to traveling.
+Depending on the year that your United States passport was issued, there will be a spot on the second page where you will need to sign.
+Your passport is not valid unless you sign it.

-- Does the passport picture match your current description? – U.S. passports can last up to 10 years, which means that you might no longer look like your passport picture.
-If your physical appearance has drastically changed, you will need a new passport.
-Failure to have a matching photo can affect the validity of your passport.
+- Does the passport picture match your current description?
+U.S. passports can last up to 10 years.
+Which means, you might no longer look like your passport picture.
+If your physical appearance change drastically , you will need a new passport.
+Failure to have a matching photo can affect your passport validity .

 Following the above four steps will help you to ensure that your passport is valid prior to your next international trip!

 If you discover that your passport is invalid or will become invalid shortly, take the appropriate steps to resolve it soon.
 File the proper forms to avoid the delays or set backs you may encounter.
 Forms like DS-82 or DS-5504 will help with the process.